SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 </div>

-## Calculations in programming
+## Calculations in Programming

-We know that computers are machines which process data.
+We know that computers are machines that process data.
 All **data** is held in the computer memory (RAM memory) as **variables**.
 Variables are named areas of the computer memory which hold data of a certain type, for example a number or text.
 Each **variable** in Python has a **name** and **value**.
 Here is how to define a variable, assigning a value to it at the time of declaration:

 ![](/assets/chapter-2-1-images/00.Declaring-variables-01.png)

-After processing, data is still held in variables (i.e. somewhere in the computer memory, set aside by our program).
+After processing, data is still held in variables (i.e. somewhere in the computer memory, allocated by our program).

-## Data types and Variables
+## Data Types and Variables

 In programming, each variable stores a certain **value** of a particular **type**.
 For example, data types can be: **number**, **letter**, **text** (string), **date**, **color**, **image**, **list** and others.
 Here are some examples of data types and their values: